jmjw1003/networking/0_http_client_and_server/README.md

 `$ python3 webserver.py` </br>
 `$ python3 webserver.py 20888`

-The web server will return a simple HTTP response:
+The web server has implemented `GET`, `HEAD`, `POST`, everything else will return a `501 Not implemented`.</br>
+`POST` will only accept a plain text payload, which will be echoed back in the response.</br>
+Below is an example response:

 ```
 HTTP/1.1 200 OK
 Content-Type: text/plain